 without the audio or video bonus features and

-sent as an e-mail attachment upon payment
+sent as a PDF by e-mail upon payment

 ©PineTree Productions, 2014